fedorrik/stv_chm13/README.md

 Config: insert path to dir with program into stv.sh and scripts/mons2hors.py
 ___

-Version 12
+Version 13

 Changes:

-• New AS-SF annotation
+• Corrections in the cenAnnotation

 ___